samirhaq/nfl-rushing-app/README.md

 To run tests run `yarn test`

 App supports displaying data, filtering data by fields, searching a player's name, sorting data by fields and exporting data subsets to a CSV.
+Used https://github.com/minimal-ui-kit/material-kit-react as a template for the Front-end.